Can You Build A Commercial Development On Contaminated Land?

-Past industrial activity across the United Kingdom has left a legacy of contaminated land, this has increased the importance of correct identification of potential contamination risks, through detailed desk studies and site investigations, prior to the commencement of proposed commercial redevelopment of these brownfield sites.
-Considering the proposed site's potential environmental impacts and the presence of any contamination from past commercial uses is a vital part of any commercial development project on potentially contaminated land.Get In Touch
+Past industrial activity has left a legacy of contaminated land across the United Kingdom, emphasising the importance of correctly identifying potential contamination risks through detailed desk studies and site investigations, prior to the proposed commercial redevelopment of these brownfield sites.
+Any commercial development project on potentially contaminated property must consider the proposed site's possible environmental implications as well as the presence of any pollution from previous commercial activities.

 Commercial Brownfield Development

-Most cities in the UK have an extensive history of manufacturing and development, leaving behind a long legacy of potentially contaminated brownfield land.
-Landfill sites, car manufacturing and coal burning, can all lead to land contamination issues, either through the spread of ground gases or waste produced as by-products, and it's important to address this for commercial development on brownfield land that may have been affected by historical (and current) industrial activity.
+Most cities in the United Kingdom have a long history of manufacturing and development, leaving a legacy of potentially contaminated brownfield land.
+Landfills, car manufacturing, and coal burning can all cause land contamination issues, either through the spread of ground gases or waste produced as by-products, and it's critical to address this for commercial development on brownfield land that has been impacted by historical (and current) industrial activity.

 When commercial development is proposed for a brownfield site, that's potentially contaminated by past activities or even current activities, detailed desk studies and intrusive site investigations, will need to be carried out in order to identify contamination sources and pathways that may affect people or the environment at a proposed commercial development site.
 This is often added as a condition to a planning application and no development will be allowed to occur until analysis of contamination is provided.
 For commercial developments on brownfield sites, it is important to consider the proposed site's potential environmental impacts and the presence of any contamination from past commercial uses.

-Commercial Development on Contaminated Land in Birmingham Case Study
+How We Helped Build A Commercial Development On Contaminated Land in Birmingham

 In the case study highlighted here, our client first required a Phase 1 Preliminary Risk Assessment, to satisfy certain planning conditions imposed by Birmingham City Council, for a proposed commercial development involving the construction of retail units on brownfield land in Sparkhill, Birmingham.
 The brownfield site was in a highly developed urban area and the site itself had previously been built on.
 Our desk studies identified multiple past uses for the brownfield site including a cinema, a billiards hall, a Fiat car garage and then a car rental service.
 The risk assessment portion of our work also involved analysing various other online databases to obtain information on the ground conditions at the site and other important environmental factors to identify potential contamination sources, pathways and receptors.

 The information we gathered for this project was used to develop our conceptual site model, outlining the sources, pathways and receptors at this commercial brownfield site in Sparkhill, Birmingham.
 During its past use as a car garage, a fuel storage tank was installed underground which was identified as the only potentially significant source of contamination at the site.
-We therefore identified multiple contamination pathways present at the site including potential vapour ingress into the building from hydrocarbon contamination in the soil from leakage from the fuel tank.
+As a result, we identified multiple contamination pathways at the site, including potential vapour ingress into the building via hydrocarbon pollution in the soil caused by fuel tank leakages.

 How We Helped - Our report concluded that the risk to human health, nearby water courses and groundwater was low, for a number of reasons, with major points being that an underground fuel tank was decommissioned many years ago and fuel leakages were not observed when it was removed.
 Additionally, it can be assumed that fuel leakages would be managed during use so the likelihood of a spillage or leakage of fuel would be low.
 The proposed commercial building was also comprised of a concrete base that would drastically limit any vapour ingress into the building.
 We were, therefore, able to confirm that, due to the lack of a significant contamination source or pathway, the contamination risk was low.

-3. Our environmental consultants will then get to work on enabling the smooth commencement of your commercial development project
+Contact Us - Contact us and let us know your requirements.
+Following initial consultation we can provide an outline proposal detailing how we can help and the costs involved.
+Our environmental consultants will then get to work on enabling the smooth commencement of your commercial development project.